amaranth-lang/rfcs/text/0000-component-metadata.md

 #### Annotation names and schema URLs

-Annotation names must be prefixed by a reversed second-level domain name (e.g. "com.example") that belongs to the person or entity defining the annotation.
+Annotation names must be prefixed by a reversed domain name (e.g. "com.example") that belongs to the person or entity defining the annotation.
 Annotation names are obtainable from their schema URL (provided by the `"$id"` key of `Annotation.schema`).
-To ensure this, schema URLs must have the following structure: `"<protocol>://<domain>/schema/<version>/<path>"`.
+To ensure this, schema URLs must have the following structure: `"<protocol>://<domain>/schema/<path>/<version>.json"`.
 The version of an annotation schema should match the Python package that implements it.

 Some examples of valid schema URLs:

-- "https://example.com/schema/1.0/serial" for the "com.example.serial" annotation;
+- "https://example.github.io/schema/serial/1.0.json" for the "io.github.example.serial" annotation;
-- "https://amaranth-lang.org/schema/0.4/fifo" for "org.amaranth-lang.fifo";
+- "https://amaranth-lang.org/schema/amaranth/fifo/4.0.json" for "org.amaranth-lang.amaranth.fifo";
-- "https://amaranth-lang.org/schema/0.1/soc/memory-map" for "org.amaranth-lang.soc.memory-map".
+- "https://amaranth-lang.org/schema/amaranth-soc/memory-map/1.0.json" for "org.amaranth-lang.amaranth-soc.memory-map".

 ## Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation